lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 6. @Akasha_Rising (27-day window)
 ```
-Hey Akasha team!
+Hey!
 I'm Luke—been chatting with Adam McBride and the @MigrateFun guys about helping projects.

 Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
 Shows holders complete price action to help with decision-making.